 You Can Get Your Hands On The Official LFW Tote Bag

 The official London Fashion Week tote bag is given out to all fashion week attendees, meaning that you will be carrying the same tote as all those fabulous FROWers if you are lucky enough to snap one up.
-This season, Sunglass Hut have teamed up with LFW designer Gareth Pugh to create one seriously iconic and patriotic bag which you will get for free if you spend over £100 on a shiny new pair of sunnies.
-Sounds like a pretty good deal to us!
+Last season, Sunglass Hut teamed up with LFW designer Gareth Pugh to create one seriously iconic and patriotic bag.

 Christopher Raeburn And Clarks Announce Collaboration

-British designer Christopher Raeburn has collaborated with footwear aficionado Clarks to curate a show-stopping collection which will be revealed at London Fashion Week.
-Consisting of 11 styles for both men and women, the range is inspired by anthropologist Tom Harrison in Borneo, drawing upon Christopher’s utilitarian aesthetic.
-Come September 22nd, fashionistas and FROW-ers can expect to see a selection of classic sandals featuring bold ankle straps and unique woven detail sauntering down the SS16 runway.
+British designer Christopher Raeburn collaborated with footwear aficionado Clarks to curate a show-stopping collection which was revealed at London Fashion Week.
+Consisting of 11 styles for both men and women, the range was inspired by anthropologist Tom Harrison in Borneo, drawing upon Christopher’s utilitarian aesthetic.
+Come September 22nd, fashionistas and FROW-ers saw a selection of classic sandals featuring bold ankle straps and unique woven detail sauntering down the SS16 runway.

 Raeburn said: “We have been able to successfully evolve a design aesthetic that captures the essence of both brands, as well as bringing to life the seasonal narrative.”
 We just can’t wait for it to land in stores!